Article

 Color illustration of the Sarah Whitby House.
 The white, wooden house has two floors and a wooden fence to its right; the top floor is accessible via a staircase located in front of the house.
 African-Americans depicted doing chores and other tasks.

-After taking a close look at the five-acre property where the Whitbys' house should have been, archeologists noticed a depression in the ground close to a large walnut tree.
+Archeologists working for NPS took a close look at the five-acre former site of the Whitby house.
+They noticed a depression in the ground close to a large walnut tree.
 They dug a small hole in the center of the depression.
 Underneath about half a foot of sod and recent fill they found bricks, corrugated roofing metal, and artifacts dating to around 1900.
-These finds encouraged them to go back to the site and do a larger dig.
+These finds encouraged them to return to the site and conduct a larger dig.
+Archeologists using metal detecting, subsurface testing, and surface inspection and found an 11-by-9-foot cellar hole.
+The stone floor and brick and stone rubble date to around 1900.
+Two layers in the filled-in cellar hole yielded several hundred artifacts.
+Most common were clear, amber, and aqua bottle glass; cut and wire nails; and whiteware ceramics.
+Personal artifacts included a slate pencil, a porcelain marble, and a perfume bottle.
+These items show that a range of men, women, and children—up to sixteen people at one point—shared the house.

 Two rows of buttons found in the Whitby house cellar in a variety of sizes, shapes, and colors.
 Some are chipped and damaged.